alex-oros/git-demo/README.md

 My name is Alex Oros.

-I am watching a replay of UFC 280.
+I am watching a replay of UFC 280 on a Tuesday night.